sajadmh/google-sheets-wordle/README.md

 }
 ```

-We will clear the user's words on the left column:
+We will also clear the user's words/guesses in the left column:

 ```
 var inputRange = ss.getRange('C3:C13');